Ancient Egypt

 There were several: we will take a look at five of each.

-10. Lotus and papyrus in arts and architecture
+10. Lotus and papyrus in art and architecture

-11. Lotus and papyrus in arts and architecture: the symbolism involved
+11. Lotus and papyrus in art and architecture: the symbolism involved

 About resurrection, vegetative powers, and the landscape of creation.